Anthony E. Russo

-Anthony Ernest Russo (born August 8, 1926) is an American Democratic Party politician who served in the New Jersey Senate and as the Mayor of Union Township, New Jersey.
+Anthony Ernest Russo (born August 8, 1926) is an American Democratic Party politician who served in the New Jersey Senate and as the mayor of Union Township, New Jersey.
+Since 1972, he has also served as the Union County adjuster, handling documents for the institutional commitment of psychiatric and developmentally disabled patients.
+As of August 2026, he is the oldest county official in New Jersey and the oldest living former New Jersey legislator.

-Life and career
+Early life and education

 Anthony Ernest Russo was born in Phillipsburg, New Jersey on August 8, 1926.
+He first became involved in politics when Robert B. Meyner, the state senator for Warren County and a friend of the Russo family, ran successfully for governor in 1953.

-He received a BA degree from Lafayette College and an LLB from Rutgers University Law School.
+He received a Bachelor of Arts degree from Lafayette College and Bachelor of Laws from Rutgers Law School.